 list of geographic areas here).

-Applications for youth leadership programs are discouraged.
+We do not fund leadership programs focused on youth (High School and College age).
 We do not support scholarships for an individual's personal leadership training.

 Arizona State University Lodestar Center, Phoenix, AZ

 The Generation Next Nonprofit Leadership Academy, presented by ASU's Lodestar Center for Philanthropy and Nonprofit Innovation, delivers a competitive program to a select group of emerging leaders, providing knowledge and tools for leadership development.
 The program includes best practice approaches to leading and managing nonprofits from the university's professors and practitioners, as well as established leaders from the nonprofit community.
 The curriculum is covered in nine full days, with ongoing feedback, interaction, and workshops as hallmarks of the program.
 The Generation Next Nonprofit Leadership Academy is designed to build the capacity of the social sector by enhancing the effectiveness of those who manage, and will ultimately lead, nonprofit organizations.

 Congressional Hunger Center (CHC) Washington, DC